boie0025/typekit_cli/README.md

 ## Options
     -f, --families          Display family details for each kit.
 Use with --ids -n, --with-names        List with kit names.
 Use with --list slower, makes an extra API call for each kit.

+## Note
+This gem is NOT published to RubyGems.